athena-framework/athena/docs/architecture.md

 ##### Argument Resolution

 Before the controller action can be invoked, the arguments, if any, to pass to it need to be determined.
-This is achieved via an [ATH::Controller::ArgumentResolverInterface][Athena::Framework::Controller::ArgumentResolverInterface] that facilitates gathering all the arguments.
+This is achieved via an [ATH::Controller::ArgumentResolverInterface](/framework/Controller/ArgumentResolverInterface/) that facilitates gathering all the arguments.
-One or more [ATHR::Interface][Athena::Framework::Controller::ValueResolvers::Interface] will then be used to resolve each specific argument's value.
+One or more [ATHR::Interface](/framework/Controller/ValueResolvers/Interface/) will then be used to resolve each specific argument's value.

-Checkout [ATH::Controller::ValueResolvers][Athena::Framework::Controller::ValueResolvers] for a summary of the built-in resolvers, and the order in which they are invoked.
+Checkout [ATH::Controller::ValueResolvers](/framework/Controller/ValueResolvers/) for a summary of the built-in resolvers, and the order in which they are invoked.
 Custom value resolves may be created & registered to extend this functionality.

 TODO: An additional event could possibly be added after the arguments have been resolved, but before invoking the controller action.